Suche

 Mobility is the largest Bosch Group business sector.
 In 2023, its sales came to 56.2 billion euros, or just under 60 percent of total Group sales.
 This makes the Bosch Group one of the leading mobility suppliers.
 Bosch Mobility pursues a vision of mobility that is safe, sustainable, and exciting.
 For its customers, the outcome is integrated mobility solutions.
 The business sector’s main areas of activity are electrification, software and services, semiconductors and sensors, vehicle computers, advanced driver assistance systems, systems for vehicle dynamics control, repair-shop concepts, as well as technology and services for the automotive aftermarket.
 Bosch is synonymous with important automotive innovations, such as electronic engine management, the ESP anti-skid system, and common-rail diesel technology.

 Bosch Healthcare Solutions GmbH is a wholly owned subsidiary of Robert Bosch GmbH.
 The subsidiary was established in 2015 with the aim of developing products and services that improve people’s health and quality of life.
-About 120 associates (state 2019) are currently employed at the company’s headquarters in Waiblingen, Germany.
+Nearly 300 associates (state 2024) are employed at the company’s headquarters in Waiblingen, Germany.
 The subsidiary’s solutions draw on the Bosch Group’s core competencies: sensors to collect data, software to evaluate that data, and services based on this data analysis.

 Bosch eBike Systems is shaping the future of eBike mobility with innovative products and digital services ranging from highly efficient drive systems to the first production-ready ABS for eBikes and Connected Biking solutions.
 On the daily routes through the city, on leisurely rides through the countryside or for sporting adventures in the mountains: Bosch eBike Systems offers eBikers the right drive system (drive unit, battery, display, and app) for every requirement and every area of use, ensuring a unique riding sensation.
 Today, more than 100 of the world's leading bicycle brands trust the perfectly coordinated, modular product portfolio.
 As an independent division within the Bosch Group, Bosch eBike Systems also makes use of the Group's technology and manufacturing expertise.
 For healthy, safe and sustainable mobility that is fun.